cabbage curry for chapathi or puri or roti with step by step photos.

 I prepare a besan or fried gram based gravy or curry as a side for chapathi and poori and we call it as the poori curry.
 It is very easy and quick to prepare than the usual curries like mixed vegetable curry and capsicum masala gravy.
 It is very easy to prepare, needs no special ingredients either.
 All it needs is onion and any optional vegetable like aloo or cabbage or green peas or chole or even bell pepper is fine.
 It can be prepared in less than 15 minutes time.

 You can refer my potato sagu recipe for chapathi, puri curry which is similar to this curry.
+You can also find a cabbage masala curry here.

 This time I had a piece of cabbage left after I prepared the stir fried cabbage (cabbage vepudu), so I just used up to make this.
 As I already mentioned, you can go ahead with just onions too in case you have no veggies in hand.
 The onions or cabbage in the recipe should be kept Crunchy and not cooked fully.
 There will be no smell of the cabbage in the curry, since lemon juice is used.
 It is a no garlic recipe and needs no garam masala.